 The Frost and Sullivan report shows an energy usage of around 150 kWh per carat mined (and Trucost says 160), and 70 kWh per carat lab-grown, slightly less than half that, which isn’t that much of a difference, really.
 Trucost estimates from 511 for lab-grown diamonds, based on aggregated figures, as the manufacturers aren’t keen to reveal their methodology.

 Where the energy comes from is also important – burning coal, gas or oil is much less environmentally friendly than using renewable sources such as solar, hydro and wind.

-Ethica Diamonds proudly offers only laboratory created diamonds in our fine jewellery.
+Ethica Diamonds proudly offers only unique laboratory created diamonds in our fine jewellery.
 Our Ethica Diamond, which is CVD over a ceramic core, takes just a handful of hours to create, and with comparatively less energy usage as well, at around one sixteenth as much as the most energy-efficient lab-grown diamonds.
 This makes our diamonds whiter, brighter, and stronger than the vast majority of diamonds.
 This energy use still comes in below mined diamonds, even if you use Trucost’s figures.